Superrehtard/old_diaspora_wiki/Become-a-Contributor.md

 These are just a few ideas, and we love people who want to donate their skills to make our community more amazing.

 ## How to get started
 Come talk to us.
-The best ways to get in touch in realtime are <a href="https://convore.com/diaspora" target="_blank">our Convore group</a>, or [[IRC|How-we-use-IRC]].
+The best ways to get in touch in realtime is [[IRC|How-we-use-IRC]].
 Tell us what you're interested in working on - code, tutorials, feature ideas, mockups, running a pod, helping with the wiki, other - and we can help you figure out how to get going.